microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 -----------------------------------------------------------------------------------------------------------------------------------

-Creates and stores a list of buffers in a Source list.
-Creates a Sink list that can store buffers.
-Provides methods to add and remove buffers to/from those lists.
-Retrieves buffers in the lists in FIFO order.
-Buffers can be added to Sink lists with a buffer specific timer that causes the buffer to be removed from the list automatically when the timer expires.
-This Module provides an enumerator Method that allows access to every buffer in its list in a synchronized manner.
-Finally, the Methods check for buffer overrun when the buffers are accessed and complex race conditions are properly handled.
+Manages a pool of buffers.
+This Module can be instantiated as source-mode or sink-mode buffer pool.

+When instantiated as source-mode, the Client specifies properties such as: size of each buffer, number of buffers, etc. The Module allocates and manages a pool of buffers, allows the Client to retrieve buffers from it or return buffers back to it.

+When instantiated as sink-mode, no buffers are interally allocated.
+However, the Client may retrieve a buffer from a source-mode instance of this Moudle, and temporarily insert it in a sink-mode instance.

+This module provides Methods to retrieve (called get operation) or insert (called put operation) buffers from/to the Moudule intance.
+Buffers are retrieved in a FIFO order.

+Optionally, a buffer can be inserted to sink mode instance of this Module with a timeout and a timer callback.
+When the timer expires, the Module removes the buffer from itself and calls the Client's timer callback returning the buffer.

+This Module provides an enumerator method that allows the Client to peek every buffer in the list in a synchronized manner.

+Refer to the remarks section for some additional features provided by this Module.

 -----------------------------------------------------------------------------------------------------------------------------------